Murilo (footballer, born December 1995): HJK Helsinki

 On 5 November 2021, Murilo signed a two-year contract with HJK.
 During the 2022 season, Murilo recorded 19 matches and 5 assists in the league.
 He also scored a vital free-kick goal in the first round of 2022–23 UEFA Champions League qualifying against FK Rīgas Futbola Skola, which tied the leg, which HJK went on to win on penalties, one of which Murilo scored.
 HJK ended up qualifying for the Europa League, however, Murilo only played in the first match, against Real Betis, coming on as a sub in the 76th minute.

 Return to SJK Seinäjoki

 Murilo returned to SJK ahead of the 2023 season.
 Despite not scoring in the 2023 season, Murilo provided ten assists in total for his team.
 On 2 January 2024, it was announced that Murilo will leave the club.

 Johor Darul Ta'zim

 On 23 January 2024, Murilo moved to Malaysia to signed a contract with Johor Darul Ta'zim in the Malaysian Super League.

-Rio Branco
+Fourth spell at SJK

-Em outubro de 2025, Murilo acerta seu retorno ao Brasil, para jogar novamente pelo Rio Branco.
+On 24 July 2026, Murilo joined SJK for the fourth time signing af contract until the end of 2026.